 Wetsuit:

 Just replaced my 5 year old made to measure wetsuit from Greece with a locally sourced 5mm 2 piece Wettie branded suit.
 First impressions are good, with nice open cell rubber used, seals on the wrists, ankles, and face, and 2 x knife pockets.
 Oh, and the price was very sharp.
+After a couple of seasons it is showing some cosmetic wear, mostly around the loading pad.
+Functionally it is still going strong.

 Floats: